In Partnership with Creighton University, Educare, Metropolitan Community College and Learning Community School Districts

 Clinical Training for Classroom Success

-The goal of the Future Teacher program is more early childhood teachers, better prepared for high poverty schools where they’re needed the most.
+The goal of the Future Teacher program is more early childhood teachers with the training and skills to succeed in high poverty schools.
+That’s where they’re needed the most.

 - Technology links college classrooms to early childhood settings

 - Robotic cameras allow teachers to coach students in real-time

 A to B – Pathway to the Classroom